€17 Find Cheap Flights from Belgium to Ireland – Compare and Save

 • What is the cheapest day to fly to Ireland?

-Reviews of the top airline flying from Belgium to Ireland
+Reviews of the top airlines flying from Belgium to Ireland

 Need help choosing which airline to fly with from Belgium to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.